PhilDL/remix-gospel-stack/README.md

 ## What's in the stack

-This stack is a Remix oriented Monorepo powered by turborepo abd [pnpm workspaces](https://pnpm.io/workspaces).
+This stack is a Remix oriented Monorepo powered by turborepo and [pnpm workspaces](https://pnpm.io/workspaces).
 Containing a ready-to-deploy Remix App on [fly.io](https://fly.io) via the building of a Docker container.

 _This Package **uses `pnpm` as the package manager** of choice to manage workspaces.
 It may work with `yarn` and `npm` if you put the workspace definitions in the package.json file but there is no guarantee._